 The sound of excited dogs fills the air as owners, trainers and canines prepare for their turn in the spotlight.
-There are five different rings for competing, vendors selling handmade dog tags and offering pet massages and an outdoor practice course.
+There are five different rings for competing, vendors selling handmade dog tags and offering pet massages, a calming bed for dogs to rest between shows, and an outdoor practice course.

 The practice course is where 2-year-old P!nk starts her day.
 Anderson, her owner, and Crank, her trainer, travelled from Columbus, Ohio, to compete in the World Games with this one-of-a-kind dog.